korpling/pepperModules-GenericXMLModules/README.md

     <a att="value"/>

-will is mapped to a SAnnotation object having the `SName` 'att'.
+is mapped to a SAnnotation object having the `SName` 'att'.
 When setting the property as shown in the following sample,

     genericXml.importer.prefixSAnnotation=//a/@att

+the `SName` would be 'a_att'.

 ### genericXml.importer.artificialSStruct